 Should you have any additional questions about the role of being a director, you are invited to contact any member of the Board, our President & CEO, or our Corporate Secretary.

 - Commitment – responsibility, something that takes up time or energy, especially an obligation, it can also be described as having loyalty, devotion or dedication.

 - What drives someone to be a director of AFM?
 It should, among other things, be the pride and passion an individual has for the organization.
 It can also be a diversion from a director’s personal career obligations.

 - AFM has no upper age limit on its directors so the question has been asked, when should a director retire from the board?
 Simply put, an individual should retire from the board when the position stops being fascinating or the flame inside of you diminishes.

 - Looking ahead – how long should an individual think they might be involved as a director of AFM?
 One should think of approximately a 10-year commitment, although it might be longer or shorter based on individual desire.
-One should see their commitment as being longer term rather than a short term commitment.
+One should see their commitment as being long-term, rather than a short-term commitment.

 Ideal skill sets for any potential director:

 - Strategic planning & process;

 - Financial literacy;

 - Regulatory & internal control oversight